-The Great Glen Way travels from Fort William, the largest town in the West Highlands, to Inverness, capital of the Highlands.
+The Great Glen Way travels from Fort William, the largest town in the West Highlands, to Inverness, the capital of the Highlands.
 It is a way marked walk of around 75 miles.
 The route follows the natural fault of the Great Glen which divides Scotland in half.
 Most of the route is at low level alongside the water and is a good first walk for those new to long distance walking in the Highlands.
 There are also higher sections between Fort Augustus and Drumnadrochit which have dramatic views and steep climbs.
 The Great Glen Way runs alongside Loch Linnhe, Loch Oich and through the forests above Loch Ness.
 There is a section along the towpath of the Caledonian Canal which links these lochs to make a navigable sea route from the West Coast of Scotland to the Moray Firth.

 The Great Glen Way is often walked in 4 or 5 days by those undertaking an average distance of 13 miles a day.
-However it can be completed in 3 days if a mileage of around 20 miles a day is undertaken on two days.
+However, it can be completed in 3 days if a mileage of around 20 miles a day is undertaken on two days.
 There are Independent Hostels in Fort William, Loch Ness and Inverness and along the Great Glen Way that cater specifically for long distance walkers and mountain bikers on the trail.

 Most people walking the Great Glen Way start in Fort William, which has the train station on the West Highland Line and plenty of coach and bus links.
 There is a choice of great Independent Hostels in Fort William all an easy walk from the town centre.
 BANK STREET LODGE and FORT WILLIAM BACKPACKERS offer good value accommodation in the town centre.
+Or Coorie Doon is just north of the town.

 The first day’s walk from Fort William to Laggan Locks is 23 miles on flat loch side terrain.
 This day can be split in half with a night at Gairlochy if required.
 GREAT GLEN HOSTEL at Laggan is just a few minutes’ walk off the Great Glen Way and provides good value accommodation and meals ideal for walkers of the Great Glen Way.